-Sierra, Livermore’s next advanced technology high performance computing system, will join LLNL’s lineup of supercomputers in 2017–2018.
-The new system will provide computational resources that are essential for nuclear weapon scientists to fulfill the National Nuclear Security Administration’s stockpile stewardship mission through simulation in lieu of underground testing.
-Advanced Simulation and Computing (ASC) Program scientists and engineers will use Sierra to assess the performance of nuclear weapon systems as well as nuclear weapon science and engineering calculations.
+Sierra, Livermore’s next advanced technology high performance computing system, joined LLNL’s lineup of supercomputers in 2018.
+The new system provides computational resources that are essential for nuclear weapon scientists to fulfill the National Nuclear Security Administration’s stockpile stewardship mission through simulation in lieu of underground testing.
+Advanced Simulation and Computing (ASC) Program scientists and engineers use Sierra to assess the performance of nuclear weapon systems as well as nuclear weapon science and engineering calculations.
 These calculations are necessary to understand key issues of physics, the knowledge of which later makes its way into the integrated design codes.
 This work on Sierra has important implications for other global and national challenges such as nonproliferation and counterterrorism.

 The IBM-built Sierra supercomputer provides four to six times the sustained performance and five to seven times the workload performance of Sequoia, with a 125 petaFLOP/s peak.
 At approximately 11 megawatts, Sierra is also about five times more power efficient than Sequoia.
 By combining two types of processor chips—IBM’s Power 9 processors and NVIDIA’s Volta graphics processing units (GPUs)—Sierra is designed for more efficient overall operations and is a promising architecture for extreme-scale computing.
 Additional details and user documentation are available.